aky-ds/ft-repo/README.md

-# ifrah-repo
+# Uzair-repo
-This is Ifrah Shazadi
+This is Uzair Ahmed